-This class of watch is an ideal choice for anyone into adventure sports, camping, or high-altitude outdoor use where having a watch with an altimeter, barometer, and compass is most useful.
-Many of these watches also include other weather-related data and tools that come in handy if you are in remote areas.
+ABC watches are the ideal choice for adventure sports, camping, or high-altitude outdoor use where having a watch with an altimeter, barometer, and compass is most useful.
+Many of these watches also include other weather-related data and tools that come in handy in remote areas.

-We’ve included a more detailed review below, along with several other watches we consider the best ABC watches of 2021.
+We’ve included a more detailed review below, along with several other watches we consider the best ABC watches.
 We’ve included a wide array of choices below from diverse price points, functions, brands, and technologies.
 If you’re shopping for your next ABC watch, read on.

 Best Altimeter (ABC) Watches